 What's the story?

-At Sales Hub Pro what we’ve discovered is that in order for a sales system to be optimal, two things must be carried over from the marketing side to the sales side for every customer.
+At Mount Arbor what we’ve discovered is that in order for a sales system to be optimal, two things must be carried over from the marketing side to the sales side for every customer.

 The best way to create a consistent experience for the customer is to effectively avail of CRM technology (and integrated applications) with standard processes and systems that everyone follows.
 Using your CRM to seamlessly pass your customer from marketing to sales - at scale - can only be done if you have systems and processes in place to harness data.
 You also need to be able to apply your knowledge in a way that creates a coherent story for your customer throughout their journey with you.